Nikhilpatil0022/Python-Basics/README.md

-# Python-Basics
+# Python-Basics<br/>
 Basic syntax of python programming
 Assignment 1:
   1.Write a program which contains one function named as Fun().
 That function should display
   2. Write a program which contains one function named as ChkNum() which accept one